sys-256/sys-256.me/README.md

 # sys-256.ga
 You can find the source code of my website here.
-It's hosted with [Github Pages](https://pages.github.com), the domain is powered by [Freenom](https://freenom.com) and the https certificate and DNS records are from [Cloudflare](https://cloudflare.com).
+It's hosted on my Raspberry Pi, the domain is provided by [Freenom](https://freenom.com) and the https certificate + DNS records management are from [Cloudflare](https://cloudflare.com).